Document Type : RESEARCH PAPER

 Abstract

-This study aims to evaluate the safety and efficacy profile of aspirin as a standalone thromboprophylaxis (TP) treatment following elective total hip arthroplasty (THA).
-It also compares the primary and secondary outcomes for efficacy and safety, respectively, between aspirin and enoxaparin.
+Objectives: This study aimed to evaluate the safety and efficacy of aspirin as a standalone thromboprophylaxis (TP) treatment following elective total hip arthroplasty (THA).
+Additionally, it compares the primary and secondary outcomes related to efficacy and safety, respectively, between aspirin and enoxaparin.

-Aspirin, as a standalone TP agent, is at least as effective as potent anticoagulants like enoxaparin for patients undergoing elective THA, with comparable safety and efficacy profiles.
+Conclusion: As a standalone TP agent, aspirin is at least as effective as potent anticoagulants for patients undergoing elective THA, with comparable safety and efficacy profiles.

 Keywords